ddeng36/script-boot/README.md

 - @After: To do something after this function is called.
 - @Request, @Response, @RequestQuery, @RequestBody, @RequestForm, @Next
 - Template Engine: Use Consolidate and Mustache as Template Engine to SSR.
+- @Value: Just like @Autowired, but it inject string config to param.